 A few others we have thought of:

-- sanfransis.co (representing the word / city San Fransisco);
+- sanfrancis.co (representing the city: San Francisco);

-- buckingbron.co (representing the word / phrase: Bucking Bronco);
+- buckingbron.co (representing the phrase: Bucking Bronco);

-- antig.ua (representing the country Antigua);
+- antig.ua (representing the country: Antigua);

-- nicarag.ua (representing the country Nicaragua);
+- nicarag.ua (representing the country: Nicaragua);

 As with choosing a "conventional" domain name, when considering a Domain Hack you should be cautious and wary of using trademarked names - otherwise you might find yourself in "hot water".

 Food for thought:

 Considering their potentially memorable and catchy nature - a domain hack could be very successful and lucrative.